yamunabm/time-deposit-take-home-kata/README.md

 ## Requirements

 1. **API Endpoint**:
-  - Create an API endpoint for updating the balances of all accounts in the database.
+  - Create an API endpoint for updating the balances of all time deposits in the database.
   - Create an API endpoint to get all time deposits.
   - Choose any API framework you prefer.